wp-plugins/wp-links/readme.txt

 3. Open external links in comments in a new tab
 4. Open external links in excerpts in a new tab
 5. Add icon next to link.
 100 icons to choose from

-= How does it work? =

-The plugin parses links on your post/page/comments/excerpts before it gets written to the screen and adds target="_blank" to the HTML anchor tag.
-WP Links will preserve title="" and all other anchor tag attributes.

  == Screenshots ==

 1. Options Page